 Ideally, start potty training when you have no big commitments or over a weekend when your free to focus solely on potty training.

-There are going to be resentment, tears, and the occasional accident.
 By mentally preparing for this you´ll be better equipped to stay calm and supportive of your child.

 3. Do We Need A Potty Chair?